 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Import Specialists do not generally earn higher incomes from more experience in the field.
-The average inexperienced worker's salary is approximately $38K, and people with five to 10 years of experience bring in more at around $42K on average.
-After working for 10 to 20 years, Import Specialists make a median salary of $49K.
-Individuals who have achieved more than 20 years of experience don't seem to earn much more than people who have 10 to 20 years under their belts; the more senior group reports an average income of $51K.
+Workers with less than five years' experience earn around $38K on average, and those who have five to 10 years under their belts see a higher median salary of $43K.
+After working for 10 to 20 years, Import Specialists make a median salary of $48K.
+Veterans who have surpassed the 20-year mark may make only slightly more than those who are navigating the mid-career stage; the more senior group reports median earnings of around $51K.

 Related Job Salaries